 These are the words I wish I’d read instead, before jumping headlong into the mommyhood with my books and my charts and my ideals and my high horses.
 They’re flawed, and they aren’t all pretty, but they’re hard won and honest and as true as I can get’em.

-2. Postpartum bodies are squashy and wobbly and dimpled and stretched and foreign and embarrassing and difficult and painful and gorgeously imperfect, and they tend to stay that way for quite awhile.
+They are wobbly and dimpled and stretched and foreign and embarrassing and difficult and painful and gorgeously imperfect, and they tend to stay that way for quite awhile.
 You made a human.
 Now make your peace.
 Eat good food.
 Walk around when you’re well enough.
 Listen to the people who tell you you’re beautiful.
 Take them at their word.
 Remember where your worth comes from.

 Here’s the thing – you can stumble through this crazy first 12 months in defense mode, snapping witty comebacks at judgey old ladies or know-it-all childless people, or you can decide to give everybody the benefit of the doubt, smile and say thank you, and become very zen and confident about knowing what’s best for your child and not giving one ounce of your abundance of poop about what anyone else says.